Questions and Answers for Members of the Public regarding care during the COVID-19 Pandemic

 An urgent foot health problem may include but is not limited to sudden onset of pain, increasing signs of infection (redness, swelling, pus, pain), and diabetic foot changes.
 We do not expect patients to determine for themselves whether they have an urgent foot health problem.
 Therefore, if you have a concern that you feel is of an urgent nature to your foot health, you should contact your Chiropodist/Podiatrist for advice.

-I have been screened by a Chiropodist/Podiatrist for a visit and I am booked to see them tomorrow.
-Do I have to take special precautions to see my Chiropodist/Podiatrist? i.e. Do I need to wear a mask?
+Do I have to take special precautions to see my Chiropodist/Podiatrist?
+Do I need to wear a mask?

-The College has advised all chiropodists/podiatrists to practice “universal masking”.
-This means that all patients, if tolerated, must wear some form of facial covering (for example, home-made cloth masks, bandana, surgical/medical masks).
-Should you arrive to the clinic/office without and facial covering, and your chiropodist/podiatrist cannot offer you a mask, they may refuse care.
-Please ensure you wash your hands thoroughly before you leave your home and upon arrival back home.
+All patients, if tolerated, must wear some form of facial covering (for example, home-made cloth masks, bandana, surgical/medical masks).
+Should you arrive to the clinic/office without a form of facial covering or if you are not able to tolerate a facial covering, and your chiropodist/podiatrist cannot offer you a mask, they should take steps to accommodate your situation.
+If your chiropodist/podiatrist refuses care under these circumstances, at a minimum, they should arrange alternate care for you.
+Please also ensure you wash your hands thoroughly before you leave your home and upon arrival back home.

 What if I am in some pain but don’t think my problem is urgent right now, although I fear it might be one if I don’t see my Chiropodist/Podiatrist?